Kalashnikov Concern AMB-17

-The Kalashnikov Concern AMB-17 (Aвтомат Малогабаритный Бесшумный, awaiting GRAU designation), is an integrally suppressed compact assault rifle, chambered in subsonic 9×39mm SP5 cartridge and armour-piercing SP6 cartridge.
-It was developed and manufactured alongside the Kalashnikov Concern AM-17, which was based on the Yevgeny Dragunov MA compact assault rifle.
+The Kalashnikov Concern AMB-17 (Aвтомат Малогабаритный Бесшумный) is an integrally suppressed compact assault rifle chambered in 9×39mm subsonic cartridge, developed and manufactured alongside the Kalashnikov Concern AM-17 that was based on the Yevgeny Dragunov MA prototype.
 Both the AM-17 and AMB-17 were unveiled by Kalashnikov Concern at the Russian Army Expo 2017.

 The AMB-17 is designed for covert close quarters operations, primarily for special units of the Russian Interior Ministry and the Russian Army intended as a potential replacement for the AS Val and VSS Vintorez.

 Design details

-The AMB-17 has an integral suppressor mounted on the front of the upper receiver which wraps around the barrel.
+The AMB-17 features an integral suppressor mounted on the front of the upper receiver which wraps around the barrel.
 In order for the suppressor to be integrated, the AMB-17 employs a wider opening within its handguard as compared to the AM-17, along with the front of the upper receiver which also allows for an integrated handguard half-length MIL-STD/1913 Picatinny rail.
 The integrated upper also includes a full-length MIL-STD/1913 Picatinny railing, polymer side-folding and adjustable (telescoping) shoulder stock, and longitudinal slots in the walls of the upper receiver allowing for ambidextrous controls in both the fire selector and charging handle.

-The AMB-17 is chambered in the subsonic 9×39 mm cartridge, which does not produce a sonic boom when fired.
-It uses AS/VSS pattern detachable box magazines.
+The AMB-17 is chambered for the 9×39mm subsonic cartridge (SP5 FMJ and SP6 armour-piercing), and uses the VSS Vintorez-pattern detachable box magazines.